iburn78/open-trading-api/work/note.md

 - manage agents (easy to see like EXCEL)
 - agent manager to use multi threads or multi cmd/terminal
 - sync with account
+- agent better to handle only one code (initial qty, price / sync), but if initial value assigned correctly, code can be changed (as sync will check first code and then id)

 ### [long term strategy related]
 - review over-night behavior of server and agent: technically
     * order_manager records data daily (keeps for multiple days)
-    * agent orderbook keeps all orders
+    * agent order_book keeps all orders
-- make multi-day (longer terms) strategy possible (necessary at all?)
+- make multi-day (longer terms) strategy/sync possible
     * currently agent sync with daily data
     * may need to engage agent manager
 - may need to build server/agent scheduler/controller